The Oracle (The Matrix): Character history

+Appearances

 In the first film, the Oracle is depicted as a cheerful old lady who smokes cigarettes and bakes cookies.
 She possesses the power of foresight, which she uses to advise and guide the humans attempting to fight the Matrix.
 Later, she is revealed to be a sapient program who is integral to the very nature of the Matrix itself.

 The Oracle is played by Gloria Foster in The Matrix and The Matrix Reloaded, and by Mary Alice in The Matrix Revolutions and Enter the Matrix, one of the franchise's video games.
 In reality, Mary Alice played the Oracle because Gloria Foster died of complications from diabetes before her role in Matrix Revolutions was shot.
-In The Matrix Revolutions and Enter the Matrix, it is explained that Kamala and Rama Kandra, the parents of Sati, traded with the Merovingian, giving the Oracle's termination code in exchange for their daughter's passage into the Matrix as an Exile via the Trainman.

-Neo meets the Oracle in two different locations over the course of the film series.
-In The Matrix, he finds her in an apartment filled with various "potentials"—children whose ability to control their surroundings suggests that they may be The One.
+Neo meets with the Oracle three times over the course of the series.
+In The Matrix, Neo meets the Oracle in an apartment filled with various "potentials" — children whose ability to control their surroundings suggests that they may be The One.
 During Reloaded, he returns to the apartment only to find it empty, then later finds her waiting for him in a paved courtyard between city buildings.
 She has with her a purse filled with candies that resemble the red pill Neo took to free himself from the Matrix.
 In Revolutions, the two meet in the kitchen of the apartment, sometime after Morpheus and Trinity seek her advice in the living room.